ncsu-landscape-dynamics/rpops/README.md

 * Nick Kruskamp
 * Francesco Tonini

-See Git commit history, GitHub insights, or CHANGELOG.md file (if present) for details about contributions.
+See Git commit history, GitHub insights, or CHANGELOG.md file for details about contributions.

 ## License